Signed in as:

 filler@godaddy.com

-These books support early decoding, vocabulary development, and reading comprehension through repetition, high-frequency words, and clear picture-text connections.
+These beginner reading books are designed specifically for early readers and support early decoding, vocabulary development, and reading comprehension through predictable high-frequency words and clear picture-text connections.
 Many also include visual storytelling elements that support language development alongside reading.

-They are used in classrooms, homeschool settings, and ESL/ELL environments worldwide to build foundational reading skills in beginning learners.
+Many of these books are excellent for preschool and Pre-K learners' literacy development.
+They are used in preschools, classrooms, homeschool settings, and ESL/ELL environments worldwide to build foundational reading skills in beginning learners.

 • Repetitive, predictable sentence structures